xieyuheng/inner/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

 (exists x) A(x) prop
 ```

+- **[Xie]**
+  The lecturer will consider his mission fulfilled
+  after explained the meaning of quantified propositions at the third lecture.
+  And the concept of **free variable proof** will be the essence of the explanation.

 To my mind, at least, they simply fail to be evident.
 And I need not be ashamed of the reference to myself in this connection:
 as I said in my discussion of the notion of evidence,